 Holders of Subordinated Units will generally vote as a class separate from the holders of Common Units and will have very limited voting rights.
 During the Subordination Period, Common Units and Subordinated Units each vote separately as a class on the following matters: (i) a sale or exchange of all or substantially all of the Partnership's assets, (ii) the election of a successor General Partner, (iii) a dissolution or reconstitution of the Partnership, (iv) a merger of the Partnership, (v) issuance of limited partner interests in certain circumstances and (vi) certain amendments to the Partnership Agreement, including any amendment that would cause the Partnership to be treated as an association taxable as a corporation.
 The Subordinated Units are not entitled to vote on approval of certain actions of the General Partner (including the withdrawal of the General Partner or the transfer by the General Partner of its general partner interest or Incentive Distribution Rights under certain circumstances).
-Removal of the General Partner requires a two-thirds vote of all outstanding Units.
-Under the Partnership Agreement, the General Partner generally will be permitted to effect amendments to the Partnership Agreement that do not materially adversely affect Unitholders.
+Removal of the General Partnership Agreement, the General Partner generally will be permitted to effect amendments to the Partnership Agreement that do not materially adversely affect Unitholders.